-- selects neighbors of current point: left 7, right 7. (why 7?) - if its neighbor is on the same side, then skip; otherwise, compute its distance to this neighbor
+- selects neighbors of current point within $\delta$ vertical distance: at most 7 upstairs, at most 7 downstairs - if its neighbor is on the same side, then skip; otherwise, compute its distance to this neighbor

 How to implement this idea?
 For a given point, how to find the corresponding 6 points efficiently?